Official websites use .gov

 In addition to chairing the Reserve Forces Policy Board, Mr. Punaro was Chairman of the National Defense Industrial Association in 2013, the country’s largest industry group with over 1,600 member companies.
 He is on the Board of Advisors for the Center for a New American Security.
 He is a Senior Associate at the Center for Strategic and International Studies in Washington, D.C., and a visiting scholar at the Bipartisan Policy Center.
 He serves on the non-profit boards of the Atlantic Council, the University of Georgia’s School of Public and International Affairs Board of Visitors, the Maxwell School of Citizenship and Public Affairs at Syracuse University, and the Georgia Institute of Technology Sam Nunn School of International Affairs.

-He is the author of the recent book, “On War and Politics: The Battlefield Inside Washington’s Beltway,” that was published by the Naval Institute Press in October 2016.
+He is the author of the recent book, “On War and Politics: The Battlefield Inside Washington’s Beltway,” published by the Naval Institute Press in October 2016.